prasadposture/prasadposture/README.md

 In the three years of degree program I learned about calculus, linear & abstract algebra, real & complex analysis, metric spaces.
  The two years data analytics course included topics like statistics, probability, databases, machine learning algorithms, introdctory artificial intelligence.
- I built a project that predicts whether the water is potable or not based on its constituents.
 I enjoy playing with data, I like to generate insights from it and to make predictive models.
  I am a quick learner and I like to learn new technologies.
 My aim is to be in the field of data driven astronomy where I can use my knowledge of astronomy, data science and mathematics for space research.
 <br>